kasiaizak/userscripts/README.md

 * [Violentmonkey](https://violentmonkey.github.io/) for Chrome, Firefox, Edge, Opera, Vivaldi and more Chromium based browsers
 * [Greasemonkey](https://www.greasespot.net/) for Firefox

+### What next?

+* Open a script you are interested in and install it in your _script manager_.

 ## WordPress Customize Panel Resizer
-Userscript to change the minimal width of the customization panel in WordPress.
+Userscript to change the minimal width of the customization panel in WordPress > [Install WP Customize Panel Resizer](https://raw.githubusercontent.com/kasiaizak/userscripts/master/wp-customize-panel-resizer.user.js)

-* Open the script from [this link](https://raw.githubusercontent.com/kasiaizak/userscripts/master/wp-customize-panel-resizer.user.js) and install it in your _script manager_.

 ## Photopea Hide Ads
-Userscript to hide ads on Photopea.
+Userscript to hide ads on Photopea > [Install Photopea Hide Ads](https://raw.githubusercontent.com/kasiaizak/userscripts/master/photopea-hide-ads.user.user.js)

-* Open the script from [this link](https://raw.githubusercontent.com/kasiaizak/userscripts/master/photopea-hide-ads.user.user.js) and install it in your _script manager_.